estryker/coderclub/lessons/lesson8.md

 1. Write a function in Turtle graphics that makes a shape that you want, like a flower or hexagon or whatever.
 Then call that function in a loop with jumps in between.
 [Flower example] (http://coderclub-rails.herokuapp.com/turtle/draw/iltlgf )
-1. Write an adder that takes in two numbers, adds them together, and alerts the user what the solution is.
+1. Write an adder that takes in two numbers, adds them together, and returns the sum.
+Then alert the user what the solution is.

 ## References
 [ruby documentation] (http://ruby-doc.org/core-2.2.0/)